 DIGITAL ALLY ANNOUNCED SPIN-OFF CREATES KUSTOM ENTERTAINMENT TO JOIN TOGETHER ITS NEW ENTERTAINMENT AND TICKETING BUSINESSES

-/EIN News/ -- KANSAS CITY, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Kustom Entertainment, Inc., a newly formed subsidiary of Digital Ally Inc. (NASDAQ: DGLY), will provide oversight to current wholly owned subsidiaries TicketSmarter and Kustom 440.
-Digital Ally, Inc. plans to complete a corporate spin-off of this newly formed division in the first half of 2023 to create a separate publicly traded entity, focused on live event and concert production to accompany TicketSmarter’s ability to offer primary and secondary ticketing options.
+KANSAS CITY, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Kustom Entertainment, Inc., a newly formed subsidiary of Digital Ally Inc. DGLY, will provide oversight to current wholly owned subsidiaries TicketSmarter and Kustom 440.
+Digital Ally, Inc. plans to complete a corporate spin-off of this newly formed division in the first half of 2023 to create a separate publicly traded entity, focused on live event and concert production to accompany TicketSmarter's ability to offer primary and secondary ticketing options.

 Both TicketSmarter and Kustom 440 will combine their management and focus on concerts, entertainment and garnering additional ticketing partnerships in 2023.
 Their mission will be to create and own events and festivals, and acquire other properties with positive financial results.
 Digital Ally and TicketSmarter will use their existing sponsorships and sports property partnerships to develop alternative entertainment options for consumers.